shuaibiyy/awesome-tf/README.md

 ## Videos

+- [Your Weekly Dose of Terraform](https://bit.ly/terraform-youtube) - YouTube channel with weekly live streams covering Terraform news, reviews, interviews, Q&A, live coding, and some hacking with Terraform.
 - [Terraform explained in 15 mins](https://www.youtube.com/watch?v=l5k1ai_GBDE) - Terraform explained in 15 mins.
 - [Terraform Course](https://www.youtube.com/watch?v=SLB_c_ayRMo) - Automate your AWS cloud infrastructure.
 - [How to Build Reusable, Composable, Battle tested Terraform Modules](https://www.youtube.com/watch?v=LVgP63BkhKQ) - Yevgeniy Brikman talks about how to write Terraform code so that it is reusable, composable and testable.
 The presentation focuses on Terraform modules, but also provides a brief and clear explanation of what problem Terraform was created to solve and a short demo of Terraform basics (~39 min, October 2017).